WBBM-TV: News department history

-On September 12, 2022, WBBM-TV debuted a 9 a.m. half-hour weekday morning newscast as a lead-in to The Drew Barrymore Show at 9:30 a.m.
-From 9 to 10 a.m., the newscast streams on CBS News Chicago.
+On September 12, 2022, WBBM-TV debuted a 9 am half-hour weekday morning newscast as a lead-in to The Drew Barrymore Show at 9:30 am.
+From 9 to 10 am, the newscast streams on CBS News Chicago.
 It is anchored by morning co-anchors Dana Kozlov and Audrina Sinclair with meteorologist Laura Bannon and traffic reports from Kris Habermehl.

 "The Enforcer"

 In 1975, Chicago-based jingle composer Dick Marx wrote a theme music piece for WBBM-TV's newscasts that was based on the song "Chicago" (or "This is my City, Chicago's My Town"), a folk song written by Chicago folk singer Tary Rebenar.
 The popular theme, known as "Channel 2 News", and several variations on it would be used by WBBM for nearly a half-century (with the periods from 1992 to 1994, 1998 to 1999, and 2009 as said exceptions).
 The tune has also been adopted by several other stations across the country—mostly CBS-owned-and-operated stations and affiliates—and became the de facto official newscast theme package for CBS's O&Os.
 From 1994 to 1997, 2000 to 2001, 2002 to 2008 and since 2010, WBBM-TV used an updated and synthesized version of the original theme specially written for the station titled "The CBS Enforcer Music Collection", composed by Frank Gari.
 From 2006 to 2008, WBBM-TV used an updated version of the theme, composed by Frank's son Christian Gari.
 Following the station's upgrade to high-definition newscasts, WBBM-TV commissioned a new theme ("Heart of the City") composed by inthegroovemusic.
 On June 21, 2010, with the adoption of a new standardized graphics package that was rolled out across CBS' O&Os, WBBM-TV brought back "Enforcer" with an orchestrated "New Generation" version originally commissioned by New York City sister station WCBS-TV.

 In 2022, CBS News and Stations began to phase out the "Enforcer" music from its stations, replacing it with a new theme by Antfood that incorporates the network's new sound mark.